initialxy/initialxy-frontpoint-scheduler/README.md

 # Usage
 Install [esy](https://github.com/esy/esy) first and initialize with `esy install`.
 Run with `esy run` on the project root directory.

+However on the actual RaspberryPi, it's a bit more difficult, because esy doesn't seem to work on ARM processor even though it installs correctly.
+But we can still build with [dune](https://github.com/ocaml/dune).
+Install [opam](https://opam.ocaml.org/) first and swtich to OCaml 4.06.1 (this is the latest version that meets all package min and max version requirements as of writing).
+Install dune and let dune tell you what packages you need to install from opam. eg.

+    $ sudo apt-get install opam
+    $ opam init
+    $ opam switch 4.06.1
+    $ opam install dune
+    $ dune external-lib-deps --missing @@default  # Run the opam command it prints out
+    $ dune build
+    $ ./_build/default/src/Scheduler.exe --help

 | Option | Description |
 | --- | --- |
 | `--list` | List all schedules. `<id>-<nextRunTs>-<hhmm>-<Disarm/ArmStay/ArmAway>` |